-Chair of the Finance Sub-Committee, and such other Members as are necessary for political proportionality.
+The Leader of the Council is the Chair of the Committee.
+Membership includes the Chairs of each of the Council's other Policy Committees, the Chair of the Finance Sub-Committee, and such other Members as are necessary for political proportionality, , and to ensure an odd number of Members.
 Members of the Committee may not nominate substitute members.